Skip to content

 Node: call_architect_node - Gets driver, calls Architect.plan() to generate markdown plan with goal extraction, updates state with plan content.

-Node: plan_validator_node - Validates plan file and extracts structured fields (goal, plan_markdown, key_files) using lightweight LLM extraction.
+Node: plan_validator_node - Validates plan file and extracts structured fields (goal, plan_markdown, key_files) using regex-based extraction and structural validation.
 Runs in a feedback loop: if validation fails, the Architect revises the plan and re-validation occurs automatically.

 Node: human_approval_node - In server mode: emits APPROVAL_REQUIRED event and uses LangGraph interrupt to block.
 In CLI mode: prompts user directly via typer.